lukovsk1/MWEGenerator/README.md

-# DDminJ
+# MWE Generator

 Implementation of the DDmin algorithm to create a minimal working example (MWE) for Java and written in Java.

-## Current results
+## Working with defects4j

 It is possible to run the algorithm on problems extracted from `defects4j`.
+Installing the `defects4j` CLI works best using a linux based system in WSL.
-Using the `defects4j` CLI, a project with a reproducible bug can be downloaded to a folder.
+Using the `defects4j` CLI, a project with a reproducible bug can be downloaded to a local folder to run the MWE Generator on it.

 Example:

 ```
-cd /mnt/c/Users/lubo9/Desktop/Workspace/defects4j/
+cd /mnt/c/dev/workspace/defects4j/

 #  checking out bug 5 of commons-lang
 defects4j checkout -p Lang -v 5b -w bugs/lang_5_b